vippsas/vipps-ecom-api/vipps-ecom-api.md

 | `client_secret` | Base 64 encoded string | Client Secret received when merchant registered the application |
 | `Ocp-Apim-Subscription-Key` | Base 64 encoded string | Subscription key for eCommerce product.
 This can be found in User Profile page on Merchant developer portal after merchant account is created |

-(_**Technical API specification isavailable in Swagger format: https://vippsas.github.io/vipps-ecom-api/ The details below is a high-level overview.**_)
+(_**Technical API specification is available in Swagger format: https://vippsas.github.io/vipps-ecom-api/ The details below is a high-level overview.**_)

 ### Request